jdiaz/c-report/README.md

 C Report
 ========

-C report is a CLI tool that scans a given directory in an attempt to find files matching desired file extension and generates a CSV report of the findings.
+C report is a CLI tool that scans a given directory in an attempt to find files matching desired file extension.
+The results are conveniently written to a CSV file.

 #### UNIXish Usage